victortarn/2048/README.md

 # 2048
-2048 game written using Java and greenfoot api
+2048 game written using Java, greenfoot api and styled using CSS 3.